Skip to main content

 RustFS Security Model

-Threat model and security architecture for RustFS object storage
+Threat model and security architecture for RustFS object storage on Tasmanian Cloud — post-quantum encryption, S3 API auth, and sovereign data handling.

 RustFS is tasmanian.cloud's S3-compatible object storage with post-quantum cryptography.
 This document outlines the security model for data confidentiality, integrity, and availability.